bbullman/dotfiles/README.md

 docker \
 redis \
 ```
+Copy the .config files from ~/dotfiles/.config to ~/.config to sync your setup with the files in this repo.
+I did not write a script to do this on purpose as it can inadvertently blow up your window manager.

 # Vim Plugins

 There is a snapshot of the current vim plugins contained in .vim.
 DO NOT SYMLINK IT.
 DO modify the copy and setup scripts appropriately by adding the vim plugins you are using.
 A full list of useful plugins is as follows: